Dariusz Dziekanowski

-Dariusz Paweł Dziekanowski (born 30 September 1962) is a Polish football player, coach and commentator.
+Dariusz Paweł Dziekanowski (born 30 September 1962) is a Polish football pundit, coach and former player.
 He was known as Jacki Dziekanowski during his time playing in the Scottish and English leagues.
-He started his career at Polonia Warsaw, between 1973–79, throughout the youth set-up and into a very young first team, but went to Gwardia Warszawa from 1979–83.
+He started his career at Polonia Warsaw, between 1973 and 1979, throughout the youth set-up and into a very young first team, but went to Gwardia Warszawa from 1979 to 1983.